Community Reinvestment: Giving

 We believe reinvesting in the communities we serve is as important as the products and services we provide.
 Giving is one of our company’s nine core principles and one we’ll always stand behind.
 Together we make a difference.
 We encourage others to live generously and pay it forward.

 The Napkin Story

-When Mick, Judy and Josh Guttau sat down for lunch in 2007 to discuss how much the company should reinvest in its communities, they did a blind test – writing down a percentage on a napkin.
+In 2007, Mick, Judy and Josh Guttau sat down for lunch to discuss how much the company should reinvest in its communities and did a blind test – writing down a percentage on a napkin.
 When they flipped them over, each one had the same amount – 10 percent.
-That became our commitment – 10 percent of the bank’s pre-tax income annually would be given back to the communities we serve, and those dollars are reinvested locally.
+That became TS Bank’s commitment – 10 percent of the bank’s pre-tax income would be given back to the communities we serve annually, and those dollars are reinvested locally.

 Each employee, client and community member has been the fiber of our success and the reason we can continue to reinvest 10 percent of the bank's pre-tax income back into the communities.
 The reinvestment is made in the form of sponsorships, grants to local nonprofits and educating our local youth through our financial literacy efforts.
 We also allot 50 hours of volunteer time off for employees annually.
 Since 2007, TS Bank has reinvested over $4 million and last year alone TS Bank employees volunteered over 1,616 hours.
 It takes many hands to make a great community and a great company – we promise to continue to do our part for both!

 Key Focus Areas

-In order for TS Bank to Ignite Prosperity in all the communities we serve, we align our investments toward community organizations who are striving to improve an array of needs in our community through:
+We align our community reinvestment activity toward community organizations who are striving to improve an array of needs in our community through: